WatsonDataPlatform/E2ELab/businessanalyst/Readme.md

 # Hands on Lab - Business Analyst
 > <img src="./media/DataDiscovery.png" />

-Perform these hands-on exercises using guided exploration capabilities with IBM Watson Analytics platform on customer transaction data to uncover unique insights about product affinities.
+Perform these hands-on exercises using guided data exploration capabilities found in IBM Watson Analytics on customer transaction data to uncover unique insights about product affinities.

 # Hands on Exercises...

-1. Logon to Watson Analytics by going to page “watsonanalytics.com” on a browser and clicking on “SIGN IN” text on the top right.
+1. Logon to Watson Analytics by going to page “watsonanalytics.com” on a browser and clicking on the “SIGN IN” text on the top right.

  > <img src="./media/WatsonASignon.png" />

-2. If you completed the [Data Engineer Lab](https://github.com/WatsonDataPlatform/E2ELab/tree/master/dataengineer/) you should have the "Great Outdoor Customer Orders.csv" file in your "Personal" folder as shown in the image below.
-If this file does not exist or you do not wish to complete the Data Engineer lab, proceed to Step 3 to upload the file, otherwise move to Step 9.
+2. If you completed the [Data Engineer Lab](https://github.com/WatsonDataPlatform/E2ELab/tree/master/dataengineer/) you should have the "Great Outdoor Customer Orders.csv" file in your "Personal" folder as shown in the image below step 8.
+If this file does not exist or you do not wish to complete the Data Engineer lab, proceed to Step 3 to upload the file.
+If this file does exist, proceed to Step 9.

 3. Download this file <https://github.com/WatsonDataPlatform/E2ELab/blob/master/GettingStarted/Great%20Outdoor%20Customer%20Orders.csv> to a local directory.